clarusway-aws-devops/ckad/docker/docker-images/step3/step1.md

-- Run a container, which keeps running in the background, named `mynewapp` using image `localhost:5000/myapp:v1`.
+- Run a container, which keeps running in the background, named `mycontainer` using image `localhost:5000/myapp:v1` and set `APP_NAME` environment variable as `myperfectapp`.